GetGenki/ki-deployer/README.md

 GRANT ALL PRIVILEDGES ON DATABASE ark_kinet TO <your_username>
 ```

 ### KiChain core
 #### Clone the repository
 First, let's get the code of the core.
+The latest modifications will be pushed to the devnet/dev branch during the development phase.

 ```bash
 git clone --single-branch --branch devnet/dev https://github.com/GetGenki/core
 ```